 Copyright © Beacon Economics LLC

-In November, there were 1.4 million fewer people employed in the state than in February 2020.
-Total nonfarm employment in California has contracted 8.0% since February.
-This pace of growth trails the nation overall, where the labor market has shrunk by 6.5% over the same period.
-On a positive note, California accounted for over 23% of the jobs added in the nation in November.
-However, given the surge of virus cases and further restrictions on business activity, this trend is unlikely to continue in December.
+Since the depths of the labor market downturn in April, only 44% of the jobs lost in California have been recovered.
+In December, there were 1.5 million fewer people employed in the state than in February 2020.
+Total nonfarm employment has contracted by 8.3% since February.
+This pace of growth trails the nation overall, where the number of jobs has shrunk by 6.5% over the same period.

 The Beacon Employment Report | California is a unique analysis of California’s employment numbers and trends.
 Each month, we link our own econometric predictions to data released by the U.S. Bureau of Labor Statistics and the California Employment Development Department to identify important changes in employment across industries and regions.
 The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers, which are critical to revealing accurate trends and insights within data.
 The analysis is a sample of the kind of research available from the Center for Economic Forecasting and Development.